 Some of these countries have received a European Commission adequacy decision, For other countries, we take measures such as entering into written agreements with the relevant third party to ensure your personal information is protected.
 In most cases, our legal bases for processing and transferring your personal information is to fulfil a contract with you, generally to provide the Services you have requested, whether free or paid.

 7. Links to Third-Party Websites and Services

 The Services may contain links to and from third-party websites of our business partners, advertisers, and social media sites and our users may post links to third-party websites.
-If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for their policies.
-We strongly recommend that you read their privacy policies and terms and conditions of use to understand how they collect, use, and share information.
+If you follow a link to any of these websites, please note that these websites have their own privacy notices and that we do not accept any responsibility or liability for their practices.
+We strongly recommend that you read their privacy notices and terms and conditions of use to understand how they collect, use, and share information.
 We are not responsible for the privacy practices or the content on the websites of third-party sites.

 8. Updates to this Policy

 We may update this Privacy Notice from time to time.
 If we make any changes, we will change the “Last Updated” date at the top of the notice and will post the updated Privacy Notice on this page.
 If we make material changes to this notice, we will notify you by email to your email address on file (if we have it), by prominent posting on this website, or through other appropriate communication channels.
 All changes shall be effective from the date of publication unless otherwise provided.